sudoforge/git-profiles/README.md

-# Directory-based profiles for Git
+# git-profiles

+*Directory-based configuration management*

-Add a fourth, workspace-level configuration file to your git profiles.
+Add a fourth directory-level config file to your git configuration loader.
-Manage your identity (and other settings) on a directory-based level!
+Manage any Git config settings on a directory-based level!

 ## Overview